-There should be at least 1 fully operational turnstile (which must be of the revolving type) or a pay box where a charge for entry to the ground can be taken.
-In both cases adequate protection and security for the turnstile operator must be incorporated.
+There must be at least 1 fully operational turnstile (which must be of the revolving type) or a pay box where a charge for entry to the ground can be taken.
+In both cases a grille or similar for the payment window and a lock that can be operated from inside must be incorporated.